buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     This provides a redirection to the latest build by a given revision.
 It's best used with the ``/png`` view to provide a link to the build.

 :samp:`/redirect?revision=${REVHASH}&builder=${BUILDERNAME}`
-    This will return a redirection to the build specified by the $REVHASH on the given builder $BUILDERNAME. $BUILDERNAME is optional, if it's not specified all builders are searched.
-Please note that this will return a redirection to the latest build with the revision (for example it can be a force built one).
+    This will return a redirection to the build specified by the $REVHASH on the given builder $BUILDERNAME.
+If $BUILDERNAME is not defined or the revision is not found it redirects to ``/waterfall``.

 ``/users``
     This page exists for authentication reasons when checking ``showUsersPage``.